AlwaysRightInstitute/alwaysrightinstitute.github.io/_posts/2018-03-22-async-io-by-example.md

 Since we are a server, we want to handle a lot of clients at the same time.
 We can't, if the processing of our functions stops so often.
-To enable this all modern operation systems provide something called [Threads](https://en.wikipedia.org/wiki/Thread_(computing)) to virtualize the CPU and perform what we call multi-tasking.
+To enable this all modern operating systems provide something called [Threads](https://en.wikipedia.org/wiki/Thread_(computing)) to virtualize the CPU and perform what we call multi-tasking.
 If one of your handler functions block a thread, another thread can run,